saskiapoldmaa/proov1-site/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
+    title: >-
-    title: A story of how we ended up at cern.
+      A story of how we ended up at cern. and learning materials to anyone that might need them.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you